stereolabs/zed-python-api/README.md

 python -m pip install opencv-python pyopengl
 ```

-**Note:** On Linux, it is advised to use the `python3` command instead of `python` which by default point to python 2.7.
+**Note:** On Linux, it is advised to use the `python3` command instead of `python` which by default may point to python 2.7.
 To do so, the following packages `python3-dev` and `python3-pip` need to be installed.

 ## Installing the Python API